 Payroll Taxes

-Modified on Tue, Nov 19 at 5:17 PM
+Modified on Tue, May 26 at 1:23 PM

 There are two methods of calculating the employer responsibility for payroll taxes.
 You want to use one of these methods to avoid doubling the payroll tax.

-Using the Automatic Method for Payroll Taxes
+Using the Config Tab for Payroll Taxes

-Using Pay Types to Calculate Payroll Taxes
+Using Pay Types for Payroll Taxes

 Notes: